kazu2012/ducban.github.io/_posts/2016-02-22-is-missing-the-air.md

 ---

 Hmm, yet another Lunar New Year Holiday went through our boring life.
 Nah, it's not boring.
 I just wanted to write down some drama words.
 Our Tet Holiday was way so cool.
-We said goodbye to The Year of Goat on beach.
+We said goodbye to The Year of Goat on the beach.
 Yeah, you read it right! __On the beach__, how about that?

 ![Long time no see the sun falls into the sea](/public/uploads/images/2016-02-22-is-missing-the-air-01.jpg "Long time no see the sun falls into the sea")